MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 Use your local ide, or `liberty:run` command to run and test the project locally before deploying to Azure.

 1. Start your local docker environment if you haven't done so already.
-The instructions for doing this vary depending on the host operating system. `liberty:run` will also leverage the environment variables defined in the above step.
+The instructions for doing this vary depending on the host operating system. `liberty:run` will also leverage the environment variables defined previously.

 > [!NOTE]
 > If you selected a "serverless" database deployment, verify that your SQL database has not entered pause mode.
 One way to do this is to log in to the database query editor as described in [Quickstart: Use the Azure portal query editor (preview) to query Azure SQL Database](/azure/azure-sql/database/connect-query-portal).